freesewing/freesewing/markdown/org/docs/patterns/otis/options/sleeveType/en.md

 title: "Sleeve Type"
 ---

-Otis can be made with short and long sleeves.
+Otis can be made with short or long sleeves.